NixOS/rfcs/rfcs/0111-public-only-comms.md

 Additionally, the importance and primacy of openness was weighed carefully by the author against the potential for further conflict.
-It was deemed that further conflict was, in the current state of affairs, inevitable and therefore only incidental should it arise during the course of this RFC.
-Unless and until decisions are made about the heirarcy of values in the NixOS Organization, such conflict will be inevitable.
+It was deemed that further conflict was, in the current state of affairs, inevitable, and therefore only incidental should it arise during the course of this RFC.
+Unless and until decisions are made about the heirarcy of values in the NixOS Organization, it is the author's opinion that such conflict _will_ continue.

 And to be sure, a certain amount of conflict is _always_ present, and sometimes even healthy.
 The target of focus here, then, is the type by which core values